Skip to main content

 Our Jurisdiction

-The Office of the State Auditor cannot take the place of a legal advisor or a court of law.
-The Office of the State Auditor cannot resolve contractual or other disputes or decide questions which are currently in litigation or where litigation is imminent.
+The OSA cannot take the place of a legal advisor or a court of law.
+The OSA cannot resolve contractual or other disputes or decide questions which are currently in litigation or where litigation is imminent.
 Because we must defer to the courts, we wait until litigation is completed before deciding whether reviewable issues remain.
 We do not decide hypothetical or moot questions, or interpret the meaning of terms in contracts and other agreements; the meaning of such terms depends on the intent of the parties and requires determinations of fact that are best left to the parties themselves or to the courts.

 FREQUENTLY ASKED QUESTIONS